hongarc/hongarc.github.io/blog/2025-04-02-github-actions-nodejs-input.md

 ---
-title: "Running a Node.js App with User-Entered Input in GitHub Actions"
+title: 'Running a Node.js App with User-Entered Input in GitHub Actions'
-description: "Learn how to create a GitHub Actions workflow that accepts user input, passes it to a Node.js script, and validates the input format."
+description: 'Learn how to create a GitHub Actions workflow that accepts user input, passes it to a Node.js script, and validates the input format.'
 tags: [github-actions, nodejs, automation, development]
 authors: [Hongarc]
 ---